mirakc/mirakc/docs/web-api.md

 Starts streaming for a program.

-The streaming will starts when the program starts and stops when the program ends.
+The streaming will start when the program starts and stops when the program ends.

 ## /api/tuners